How to Know When to Change Your Product Packaging

 Attracting Attention

 A packaging redesign can attract a lot of attention.
 Think about whose eyes you wish to draw and which design choices will pique their interest.
 Every detail is crucial.
 Color can play an influential role in attracting new buyers.
 For instance, green and earthy tones suggest sustainability and attract buyers who care about the environment.
-In most cases, men prefer cool tones, while female customers prefer warmer tones.
+In most cases, men prefer cool tones, while women prefer warmer tones.
 Dark blacks and grays create a feeling of luxury and attract high-end buyers.

 With a packaging design change, whether subtle or extreme, you can earn consumers’ attention.
 The right changes will make your product stand out.
 Take note of your competition.
 How can your packaging be unique?
 With so many options to browse, your audience will notice novel designs.
 Think about what changes you can make to attract more attention.